-Cumulative Grade Point Average requirements
+2. Cumulative Grade Point Average requirements

-The minimum CGPA requirement is 7.50.
-If the SGPA at the end of the semester I is above 7 but less than 7.50, the student will be asked to take more courses in order to make up the required CGPA.
-If the SGPA at the end of the semester I and the CGPA at the end of any subsequent semester are below 7, s/he will have to discontinue the doctoral programme.
-The course work must be completed within the first three semesters of joining the programme.
+The minimum CGPA requirement for completion of the Pre-PhD coursework for being eligible to continue with PhD research work is 7.50.
+If the SGPA at the end of Semester 1 above 7 but less than 7.50, the student maybe given the option to take more courses in order to make up the required CGPA based on the SRC's recommendation and as approved by the DRC.
+If the SGPA at the end of Semester 1 and the CGPA at the end of any subsequent semester are below 7, the student will be asked to withdraw from the doctoral programme.
+The pre-PhD course work must be completed within the first two semesters and the first three semesters of joining the programme by full-time and part-time students, respectively.

-Comprehensive examination
+3. Comprehensive examination

-A student shall be formally registered/admitted to the candidacy of Ph D degree only after he/she has cleared the comprehensive examination.
-Students will be permitted to take the comprehensive examination only after they have submitted a research plan and have completed the course work including the compulsory audit courses.
+A student shall be formally registered/ admitted to a PhD programme only after s/he has cleared the comprehensive examination.
+Students will be permitted to take the comprehensive examination only after they have completed the pre-PhD course work including the compulsory audit and credit courses as decided by the SRC.
 Full-time and part-time students must clear the comprehensive examination within a period of 18 months and 24 months, respectively, from the date of joining.
-A maximum of 2 chances will be given to any student to clear the comprehensive examination.
-Every student, after having completed the comprehensive examination must formally register for the candidacy.
+Every student, after having completed the comprehensive examination, must formally register for the PhD programme.